2012 United States Senate election in Minnesota

-The 2012 United States Senate election in Minnesota took place on November 6, 2012, concurrently with the U.S. presidential election as well as other elections to the United States Senate and House of Representatives as well as various state and local elections.
+The 2012 United States Senate election in Minnesota took place on November 6, 2012, concurrently with the U.S. presidential election, other elections to the United States Senate and House of Representatives, and various state and local elections.
 Incumbent Democratic–Farmer–Labor U.S. Senator Amy Klobuchar faced Republican State Representative Kurt Bills.
 Klobuchar was reelected in a landslide, defeating Bills by a greater than 2-to-1 margin and carrying all but two of the state's 87 counties by double digits, only narrowly losing the counties of Pipestone and Rock in the state's southwest corner.
-This was the first time since 1996 that an incumbent Democratic senator was reelected and the first time since 1976 that an incumbent Democratic senator was reelected to this seat.
+This was the first time since 1996 that an incumbent Democratic senator was reelected, and the first time since 1976 that an incumbent Democratic senator was reelected to this seat.

 Background

 Incumbent Amy Klobuchar was first elected in 2006 to succeed retiring DFL incumbent Mark Dayton.
 She beat Republican nominee Mark Kennedy, 58% to 38%.
 Klobuchar served as Minnesota's only senator between January 3 and July 7, 2009, due to the contested results of Minnesota's senatorial election held the previous year, finally decided in favor of DFLer Al Franken.